Skip to content

 text

-abtree execution create <tree> <summary>
+abtree execution create <path-to-tree-file> <summary>

 abtree local write <execution> change_request "<request>"